Skip to content

 Conclusion

-Due to reasons mostly out of scope of this text, including the frequency and cost of linear time memory allocations for individual node operations, linked lists aren’t used much in the real world.
-This is mostly due to the fact that linked lists became popular before some major advancements in computer architectures.
-Modern computers make efficient use of caching that works best with contiguous, or more accurately nearby, regions of memory as opposed to the random access required by non-contiguous memory structures present in linked lists.
-The re-sizing logic of dynamic arrays also amortizes operations down to similar linear time complexities as linked list operations.
+Linked lists are popular in classical DSA curricula in part due to when the material matured and the fact that they are great ways to introduce students to pointers and memory management.
+Despite their popularity in DSA courses, linked lists aren’t used much in the real world.
+Things get funny down at the operating system level where some specialized intrusive linked lists exist, but in day-to-day code, contiguous structures are much more common and usually more efficient.
+Specifically, modern architectures make efficient use of caching that works best with contiguous, or more accurately localized (nearby) memory as opposed to the random access required by non-contiguous memory structures.
+The re-sizing logic of dynamic arrays also amortizes operations down to similar constant time complexities as linked list operations.
 Indeed most of the theoretical benefits of linked lists are often minimized by properly designed dynamic array structures.
-According to the author(s) of Learn Rust With Entirely Too Many Linked Lists the Vec and VecDeque in Rust are,

 …blatantly superior data structures for most workloads due to less frequent allocation, lower memory overhead, true random access, and cache locality.